 1. Purchase Whole Foods

 Aluminum cans and processed food packaging – yes, even the paper looking stuff – usually contains aluminum.
-If the majority of your diet is unpackaged whole fruits, vegetables, seeds, and nuts, it's easier to avoid.
+If the majority of your diet is unpackaged whole foods, like fruits, vegetables, seeds, and nuts, it's easier to avoid.

 2. Choose Aluminum-Free Deodorant